ceshine/ceshine-hugo/content/post/20191217-text-annotation-2/index.md

 There are two buttons, one for fetching the page and one for submitting the changes.
 The submit button will only be displayed when a batch/page has been fetched.

 We'll create an `Entries` React component that is responsible for displaying the pairs and also collecting the annotations.
-The two states in the `App` component — `page` and `pairs` — is passed to the `Entries` component as properties.
+The two states in the `App` component — `page` and `pairs` — are passed to the `Entries` component as properties.
 There is also a function `changeScore` that is passed to handle the changes in labels.

 ## The App Component

 This is the main React component that every workflow will go through.
-We starts by initialize the application state:
+We start by initializing the application state:

 ```javascript
 class App extends Component {